 Hip stress fracture MRI

 Getting a picture of your hip is often essential to confirm the presence and location of a stress fracture.
 If the stress fracture is early, an X-ray may be normal.
-However, an MRI scan is needed to see bone swelling and fracture in most cases.
+However, in most cases, an MRI scan is needed to see bone swelling and fracture.

 Often, bone stress occurs at two locations: the neck of the femur and the pubic rami.
-For neck of femur bone stress, the exact spot of the bone stress is important for prognosis.
-The inferior (bottom) neck of femur will settle with prolonged rest.
-However, the superior (top) neck of femur bone stress is more severe and may not heal with offloading.
-MRI depicted below is an inferior neck of femur stress reaction.
+The exact spot of the neck of the femur bone stress is important for prognosis.
+The inferior (bottom) neck of the femur will settle with prolonged rest.
+However, the superior (top) neck of the femur bone stress is more severe and may not heal with offloading.
+The MRI depicted below is an inferior neck of femur stress reaction.

 Causes